 July 16, 2018 | By Peyton Sawyer

 If you currently own a small business or are thinking about opening one, then you know that there are countless factors to take into consideration.
 While the overall feeling of being your own boss can give you a great sense of freedom, the responsibilities that weigh on your shoulders can be overwhelming.
 It is much different than working a 9 to 5 shift and leaving your day behind you the moment you clock out.
-Owning a business is time consuming and stressful because the responsibility for success now lies solely in your hands.
+Owning a business is time-consuming and stressful because the responsibility for success now lies solely in your hands.

-Understanding that you need to work hard, pay attention to detail and establish a solid business plan to follow are your first critical steps toward building a success business.
+Understanding that you need to work hard, pay attention to detail and establish a solid business plan to follow are your first critical steps toward building a successful business.
 Too often, new small business owners fall victim to a costly mistake that they are not financially prepared for and costs them their dream.
 To avoid common deadly mistakes like these, take a look below for some tips on how to manage your company’s finances from concept to success.

 Follow a Structured Business Plan